What Are Sleep Terrors?

 Pathophysiology

-Normal sleep is organized in cycles of approximately 90 minutes, alternating between NREM sleep (stages N1, N2, N3) and REM sleep.
+Normal sleep is organized into roughly 90-minute cycles, alternating between NREM sleep (stages N1, N2, N3) and REM sleep.
 Deep sleep (N3 — slow delta waves) predominates in the first third of the night, while REM sleep predominates in the final third.

 SLEEP TERROR VERSUS NIGHTMARE